To define an interface for your algorithm, it is essential to understand the structure and key components of the config.yaml

 , algorithm_folder_name

-, and citations
+, and display_only

 exec_function: